HMCS Prince David: West Indies Station

 From early 1941, HMCS Prince David served as convoy escort from West Indies Station in Bermuda.
-On 1 April 1941, Prince David was ordered to patrol off of the Pará River.
+On 1 April 1941, Prince David was ordered to patrol off of the Pará River in Brazil.
 There she was to intercept two enemy merchant ships, the German Norderney and the Italian Monbaldo, which were preparing to sail.
 As Prince David steamed south, she was abruptly ordered to steer 025° at best possible speed and search along HMS Voltaire's track.

 Voltaire was a British AMC, in fact one of the RN's largest, and, like Prince David, she had been charged with the task of defending convoys and intercepting enemy shipping.

 C-in-C America and West Indies had heard a German communiqué stating that Voltaire had been sunk by an auxiliary cruiser.
 Prince David increased her speed to 20 kn and headed for Voltaire's estimated position.

 On 7 April, the Canadian ship entered a large oil patch.
 Small bits of charred wood, cloth and newspapers were found and sharks were seen.
 There was little doubt that a ship had gone down in the area.
 Two years later it was learned that the German auxiliary cruiser (Hilfskreuzer) Thor had attacked Voltaire and Thor's first salvo from 2 mi outside Voltaire's gun range had knocked out one of the British AMC's 6 in gun mounts, destroyed the bridge and put the wireless room out of action.
 After 2 hours of continuous shelling, the outgunned Voltaire began to sink.
 The German raider, which had fought successful actions with two other British merchant cruisers, rescued 197 officers and men from HMS Voltaire (72 crew members died in the action).

 On 24 August, Prince David was ordered to rendezvous with HMS Circassia, an 11,000 ton AMC.
 Their task was to patrol the central Atlantic to intercept enemy supply ships and raiders.
 At dawn, 29 August, before the rendezvous had taken place, Prince David sighted an unknown vessel.
 The vessel, which was seen stern on, in poor visibility, at a range of 12000 yd, was reported by Prince David to be a heavy cruiser, steering south-east at 25 kn.
 She did not reply correctly to Prince David's challenge and steamed off after 50 minutes.